brighthive/data-resource-generator/README.md

 An interactive API (using Swagger UI) is generated at `/ui`.

-The following are the API routes that you can interact with for each of your generated resources:
+The following are the API routes that you can interact with for each of your generated resources (see the docs for more information):

 - `GET resource`
 - `GET resource/1`
+- `POST resource/query`
 - `POST resource`
 - `PUT resource/1`
 - `DELETE resource/1`